 First, let's look at the key data: The photo of 7.5% of people is automatically rejected.
 Three-quarters of these people then submit an accepted photo on their second attempt, 17% need a third and 9% a fourth attempt.

 On the fourth attempt, the AI is skipped and the image is accepted in any case.
-In this way, it can be excluded that physically impaired persons are denied the upload by the AI.
-If the photo quality is insufficient, the photo can still be rejected during manual quality control.
+In this way, it can be ruled out that physically impaired persons are denied the upload by the AI.
+If the photo quality is insufficient, the employee photo can still be rejected during manual quality control.

 The total number of successful photo uploads, on the other hand, is only insignificantly reduced by the First Gate Checks: 99.4% of all people manage to submit a photo accepted by the AI.